Darshan-Ramagade/CivicSnap-frontend/README.md

 ---

-## 🌟 Why AI Civic Issue Mapper?
+## 🌟 Why CivicSnap?

-Traditional complaint systems are slow, manual, and inefficient. **AI Civic Issue Mapper** modernizes civic reporting by using **computer vision and automation** to classify issues, assign priority, and provide real-time visibility to both citizens and administrators.
+Traditional complaint systems are slow, manual, and inefficient. **CivicSnap** modernizes civic reporting by using **computer vision and automation** to classify issues, assign priority, and provide real-time visibility to both citizens and administrators.

 ✔ Faster issue identification
 ✔ Transparent tracking